-After working as a school teacher and pastor for many years, Jason is currently attending Drake University working on a Master’s degree in Mental Health Counseling and Rehabilitation Counseling.
+After working as a school teacher and pastor for many years, Jason has recently graduated from Drake University with a Master’s degree in Mental Health Counseling and Rehabilitation Counseling.
 Currently he is practicing as a Licensed Mental Health Counselor at Affinity Therapy and Counseling in Des Moines.
 Although not really an IT guru, Jason is a bit of a renaissance man, and it appears that is how he managed to land the job of the web coordinator for IMHCA.
-Jason grew up in Michigan but has lived in Iowa with his wife and three children for more than 20 years, and he is looking forward to practicing as a counselor in central Iowa when he graduates from Drake.
+Jason grew up in Michigan but has lived in Iowa with his wife and three children for more than 20 years, and he is looking forward to practicing as a counselor in central Iowa.
 When he isn't working (as a mortgage loan officer currently) or studying, Jason enjoys trying to protect motorists by reducing the deer population, and riding his old-school 1980 Honda motorcycle.